marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 MSD (shape) = 1.63 ± 0.06
 Geometric mean (location) = 36.05 ± 1.27
 ```
 By default, the algorithm find the optimal number of classes within the range 10 to 20.
 However, sometimes it will be necessary to define a different range.
-For example when we observe very thick trust regions, which is indicative that we may be using a minimum number of classes too large for our dataset.
+For example when we observe very thick trust regions, which is indicative that we may be using a minimum number of classes too large for the dataset.
 We can define any other range as follows:

 ```python
 >>> calc_shape(diameters, class_range=(15, 20))